jaseblenner/wwwjaseblennercom/README.md

 Our infrastructure code is housed in the root (top level) of the repository.
 Any changes to this codebase on the `main` branch will trigger a speculative terraform plan against the Terraform Cloud workspace of the same name.
 Note that all changes to main must be merged by way of an approved PR.

-Local basic pre-commit and linting checks have been configured in the `.pre-commit-config.yaml` file
+Local basic pre-commit and linting checks (mainly for terraform) have been configured in the `.pre-commit-config.yaml` file

 ## References